Icehawk78/Kardashev/Rules.md

 •	6 Dice
 • 3 Tech Cubes

+ UPDATE OVERVIEW IMAGE WITH NEW COMPONENTS (SHOULD THIS BE OVERALL BOARD OR JUST ONE PLAYER SETUP OR INDIVIDUAL COMPONENTS HIGHLIGHTED?)
  <img src="/images/Component_Overview.png"/>

 #### *Resource Cards*
 Resource cards represent 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
 Resources are used to build colonies, fleets, and research technology.
 At any point in the game, you may spend 4 of a single type of resource in place of another resource.

+UPDATE WITH RESOURCE TOKEN IMAGES
 <img src="/images/Resource_Cards.png" width="400px"/>

 #### *Tiles*